McGeorge Bundy: Early life and education

 He was admitted to Yale University, one year behind his brother William.
-When applying to Yale, Bundy wrote on the entrance exam "This question is silly.
+When applying to Yale, Bundy wrote on the entrance exam: "This question is silly.
 If I were giving the test, this is the question I would ask, and this is my answer."
-Despite this, he was still admitted to Yale as he was awarded a perfect score on his entrance exam.
+He was still admitted to Yale as he achieved perfect score on his entrance exam.
 At Yale, he served as secretary of the Yale Political Union and then chairman of its Liberal Party.
-He was on the staff of the Yale Literary Magazine and also wrote a column for the Yale Daily News, and as a senior was awarded the Alpheus Henry Snow Prize.
+He was on the staff of the Yale Literary Magazine and also wrote a column for the Yale Daily News, while, as a senior, he was awarded the Alpheus Henry Snow Prize.
 Like his father, he was inducted into the Skull and Bones secret society, where he was nicknamed "Odin."
 He remained in contact with his fellow Bonesmen for decades afterward.
 He graduated from Yale with an A.B. in mathematics in 1940.
-In 1940, he advocated American intervention in World War Two, writing "Though war is evil, it is occasionally the lesser of two evils."
+The same year, he advocated for American intervention in World War Two, writing: "Though war is evil, it is occasionally the lesser of two evils."
 In 1941, he was awarded a three-year Junior Fellowship in the Harvard Society of Fellows.
 At the time, Fellows were not allowed to pursue advanced degrees, "a requirement intended to keep them off the standard academic treadmill"; thus, Bundy would never earn a doctorate.

-In 1941, Bundy ran for the Ward 5 Seat on the Boston City Council.
+In 1941, he ran for the Ward 5 Seat on the Boston City Council.
 He was endorsed by the outgoing incumbent, Henry Lee Shattuck, but lost to A. Frank Foster by 92 votes.

 Military service

-During World War II, Bundy decided to join the United States Army despite his poor vision.
+During World War II, Bundy applied to join the United States Army despite his poor vision.
 He served as an intelligence officer.
-In 1943, he became an aide to Rear Admiral Alan G. Kirk, who knew his father.
-On 6 June 1944, as an aide to Admiral Kirk, Bundy witnessed first-hand the Operation Overlord landings from the deck of the cruiser USS Augusta.
-He was discharged at the rank of captain in 1946 and returned to Harvard, where he completed the remaining two years of his Junior Fellowship.
+In 1943, he was posted as aide to Rear Admiral Alan G. Kirk, who knew his father.
+On June 6, 1944, as an aide to Admiral Kirk, Bundy witnessed first-hand the Operation Overlord landings from the deck of the cruiser USS Augusta.

+He was discharged with the rank of captain in 1946 and returned to Harvard, where he completed the remaining two years of his Junior Fellowship.

 Academic career

-From 1945 to 1947, Bundy worked with Stimson as ghostwriter of his third-person autobiography, On Active Service in Peace and War (1947).
-Stimson suffered a massive heart attack (leading to a speech impediment) two months after completing his second appointment as United States Secretary of War in the fall of 1945, and Bundy's assistance was integral to the completion of the book.
+From 1945 to 1947, Bundy worked with Henry Stimson as ghostwriter of his third-person autobiography, On Active Service in Peace and War, published in 1947.
+Stimson suffered a massive heart attack, which led to a speech impediment two months after completing his second appointment as United States Secretary of War in the fall of 1945, and Bundy's assistance was integral to the completion of the book.